viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Getting Started.md

 ## Result

-If everything goes right (fingers crossed!), then you should an output with very similar performance to the following output:
+If everything goes right (fingers crossed!), then you should see an output with performance very similar to the following output:

 > Test acc: 88.3%